 - Some senior riders only ride a couple of times a year, making them more of a novice rider.

 - Older riders who haven’t ridden in a long time make little mistakes because they forget certain skills and the rules of the road.

 - Senior riders may not have had a motorcycle license since they were young men.
 When they get their licenses again, they get back on the bike as if they were 20 years younger.

 Due to the reasons listed above, it’s not surprising that 40- to 50-year-old males are leading the other age groups in motorcycle wrecks.
 According to Greg Patzer, manager of the Wisconsin Motorcycle Safety Program, “The skills involved in operating a motorcycle are perishable.
 It’s not unlike the requirements for flying an airplane where you have to update those skills routinely to stay sharp.
-We’re seeing the need for the experienced riders to do that.
+We’re seeing the need for experienced riders to do that.
 Training should be a lifelong learning experience.”

-This is the reason the state designed courses to improve motorcyclists’ skills and help riders avoid fatal Wisconsin motorcycle accidents.
+This is the reason the state designed courses to improve motorcyclists’ skills and help riders avoid fatal Milwaukee motorcycle accidents.
 There are different programs that can train or retrain any rider, no matter the age.
 These courses include:

 - Entry-level rider course, designed for new motorcyclists.